-The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, a derivative contract ("swap"), an embedded derivative, interest-bearing loans and borrowings and various other payables that arise directly from its operations
+The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, an embedded derivative, interest-bearing loans and borrowings and various other payables that arise directly from its operations

-The principal risks arising from the Company's financial instruments are credit risk, liquidity risk and interest rate risk.
+The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
 Further detailed analysis of the risks facing the Company in relation to its financial instruments is provided below.